 Focus on REAL Food

 Add as many wholesome, unprocessed foods into your diet as you can.
 You don’t necessarily need to eliminate anything as much as you’ll want to add in the good stuff.
-As always, confer with your doctor and/or dietitian on this one.

 RELATED: The Ultimate Guide to Hydration

 Get your protein in early.
 “Eating protein by 10 am sends beneficial signals to the ‘clock genes’ that regulate insulin and metabolism,” says Dr. Briden.
 “That’s why a protein breakfast can help to regulate circadian rhythm and promote weight loss.”